Posts

 Image

 Community Conversation forum May 7 2025 Sometimes you have to explain yourself.
 At the Community Conversations last night, I was slightly angry when speaking about the waste outsourcing issue—especially when I demanded the release of the consulting report.
 That was rude of me, and I felt bad afterward.
 Still, my anger over outsourcing comes from years of experience.
 I don’t fault the Council Republicans or Mayor Ken Nelson, who received my quiet anger, for investigating outsourcing.
 It’s the government's job to explore options.
 Many towns outsource; many reject it.
 But if this town thinks residents will approve it in a referendum, they’re not reading the room.
 Anyone who’s worked for a sizable company likely knows someone affected by outsourcing.
 Few speak well of it.
-As a former tech reporter at Computerworld, I covered IT management, which often meant reporting on outsourcing.
+As a former tech reporter at Computerworld and Informa TechTarget, I covered IT management, which often meant reporting on outsourcing.
 Companies rarely wanted to talk.
-My job was to find the IT workers losing their jobs and report...
+My job was to find the IT workers losing...

 Enfield Property Taxes Could Rise About 3% Under New Budget